Seeing Through The Illusion: Part Two

 This is a fixed self.

-They have a self-delusion.
+They have a self-delusion,

-So that ignorance about the true nature of ourselves.
+So that ignorance about the true nature.

 So we are deluded.